 LabKey Biologics offers a number of different ways to work with assay data in the system.
 Administrators can control which options are available and to which users.

-archived, or inactive, assay designs are only included when you click the
+Any archived, or inactive, assay designs are only included when you click the All tab.

 Click the name of an Assay Design to see it's summary page, with several tabs, showing various scopes of the data:

-- Batches (If defined) - View batches, the widest grouping of the data.
+• Batches (Shown only if any Batch fields are defined): View batches, the widest grouping of the data.
 Each batch generally groups together multiple runs of data.

-- Runs - Displays run-level metadata about the assay results.
-Runs are the mid-level grouping of the data, standing between the batches and the result data.
+• Runs (Default): Runs are the mid-level grouping of the data, standing between the batches and the result data.
 Each run generally represents one file of data.

 Edit Assay Runs and/or Results